matn7/Google-Platform-Notes/flashcard/Microservices.md

 makes it difficult to maintain accurate DNS records and ensure efficient communication between microservices.

 Unlike physical machines or long-running virtual machines, cloud-based service instances have shorter lifespan.
-These instances are designed to be disposable and cen be terminated or replaced for various reasons, such as unresponsiveness.
+These instances are designed to be disposable and can be terminated or replaced for various reasons, such as unresponsiveness.
 Furthermore, auto-scaling capabilities can be enabled by automatically adjust the number of application instances based on the workload.